 - Dvash, a kosher catering business in London with menus inspired by Chef Adoni’s restaurants around the world.

 - Miraggio Thermal Spa Resort near Thessaloniki in Greece offers kosher catering by Meir Adoni for breakfast and dinner during the summer season.

 Adoni is due to open a kosher restaurant in a hotel in Dubai and a non-kosher restaurant also in Dubai.

 The chefs first became famous in Israel thanks to their restaurant Machneyuda near the food market in Jerusalem.
 Chef Assaf Granit became a celebrity chef appearing as a judge in the TV show Game of Chefs.

-As well as eight locations in Israel, the MachneYuda Group have the following restaurants in Europe:
+As well as several locations in Israel, the MachneYuda Group has the following restaurants around the world:

 - The Palomar in Central London has an interesting menu with many of the group’s signature dishes but the restaurant lacks atmosphere.

 - The Barbary is a bistro located in Neal’s Yard in Covent Garden, with a Middle Eastern menu.

 - Coal Office is a chef restaurant in Tom Dixon’s showroom in King’s Cross in London.
 The menu is incredibly creative, and the restaurant has great service and an energetic atmosphere!

 - Balagan is a Middle Eastern-inspired bistro in Paris with meze-style sharing dishes.